mauroreisvieira/harmonix-hub/README.md

-# Harmony Configs
+# Harmonix Hub

-_Harmony_ Configs is your central hub for streamlined and consistent development configurations.
+_Harmonix Hub_ is a centralized configuration repository designed to bring harmony to your development environment.

-This repository provides carefully crafted settings for Prettier, ESLint, Stylelint, TSConfig, and Jest, ensuring a harmonious coding experience across your projects.
+Inside _Harmonix Hub_, you'll find meticulously curated settings for various tools, including Prettier, ESLint, TSConfig, and Jest.

+Our goal is to streamline your workflow, ensuring consistency and collaboration across projects.

 ## Features